-Mortality statistics by marital status (table 1-31) became available in 1979 for the first time since 1961.
+Mortality statistics by marital status (table 1-31) were published in 1979 for the first time since 1961.
 (Previously they had been published only in the annual reports for the years 1949-51 and 1959-61.)
-Several reports analyzing mortality by marital status have been published, including the special study based on 1959-61 data.10 Reference to earlier reports may be found in the appendix of part B of the 1959-61 special study.
+Several reports analyzing mortality were ital status have been published, give special study based on 1959-61 data Reference to earlier reports may be found in the appendix of part B of the 1959-61 special study.

-Mortality statistics by marital status are tabulated separately for never married, married, widowed, and divorced.
-Certificates in which the marriage is specified as being annulled are classified as never married.
+Mortality statistics by marital status are tabulated separately for never married, married, widowed, and divorced Certificates in which the marriage is specified as being annulled are classified as never married.
 Where marital status is specified as separated or common-law marriage, it is classified as married.
-Of the 1,924,871 resident deaths 15 years of age and over in 1980, 9,261 certificates (0.5 percent) had marital status not stated.
+Of the 1,961,007 resident deaths 15 years of age and over in 1983, 8,442 certificates (0.4 percent) had marital status not stated.